Copyright © 2016

 We are now developing a catalog of known iMovie 3 bugs, incompatibilities, and noteworthy features.
 We ask those users experienced with the software to contribute any relevant findings.

+Microsoft is talking to Apple to avoid a challenge to a planned $1.1 billion antitrust settlement the computer maker claims gives Microsoft an unfair advantage in the education market, according to Bloomberg.
+"Microsoft has agreed to settle California consumer lawsuits accusing it of violating state antitrust law and driving up software prices.
+Apple, whose sales to U.S. schools fell 15 percent last year, says the agreement that would give Microsoft products to California schools amounts to unfair competition.
 "The talks indicate that Microsoft is seeking to prevent a prolonged battle to win court approval for the settlement, analysts say.
 Apple's complaints helped derail a proposed Microsoft settlement in 2001.
 By insisting the new agreement provide only cash, Apple is trying to protect its sales to schools.
 Microsoft says the settlement is fair."

 MacResQ announced today a new Canadian repair service as part of their PowerBookResQ repair program.
 The new service offers Canadian PowerBook and iBook owners "an affordable source for service parts and labor" with PowerBookResQ's quick turnaround and convenience.
 The cost of the new PowerBookResQ Canada service is just CDN$180 (US$115), accepted in U.S. or Canadian funds.
 This includes the 3-way express shipping, the initial diagnostic service, and the PowerBox, which the customer may keep for future use.